easypanel-io/website/docs/05-templates/corteza/index.md

 ## Benefits

-- Rapid Application Development: Build unlimited web applications and process workflows using block-based tools and Javascript automations in a fraction of the time of traditional coding.
-- Integration Management: Integrate with data from any machine-readable system or database, regardless of format, across and between instances.
-- Data Harmonization: Transform all data into a standardized JSON format to create data models for apps and workflows or to federate out.
-- Complete Flexibility and Control: Build native web apps and expand your third-party software ecosystem with complete flexibility, freedom, and control over your platform and everything you build on it.
-- Open Source and Free: Corteza is 100% open-source and freely available to all.
-You can use, modify, distribute, or sell Corteza or apps built with it under your own license and trademark.
+- Open-Source and Free: Corteza is a 100% open-source platform, meaning it is freely available to all.
+You can use, modify, distribute or even sell Corteza or apps built with it under your own license and trademark for free, with no obligation to publish your modified code.
+- Complete Control: Corteza gives you complete flexibility, freedom, and control over your platform and everything you build on it.
+You can export and import complete app configurations, workflows, and record data without limits.
+- Data Standardization: Corteza allows you to transform all data into a standardized JSON format to create data models for app and workflows or to federate out.
+- Unlimited App Creation: With Corteza, you can create unlimited web applications and process workflows using block-based tools and Javascript automations in a fraction of the time of traditional coding.

 ## Features

-- Low-Code Platform: Corteza is a low-code app development platform that allows you to build web applications and process workflows using block-based tools and Javascript automations.
+- Low-Code Platform: Corteza is a fully standardized low-code app development platform.
+It makes it easy to build native web apps and expand your third-party software ecosystem.
-- Business Process Workflows: Corteza enables you to create and manage business process workflows, automating repetitive tasks and improving efficiency.
 - Integration Management: Corteza allows you to integrate with data from any machine-readable system or database, regardless of format, across and between instances.
+- Business Process Workflows: Corteza enables you to create business process workflows.
+You can deploy applications and workflows instantly, iterate and redeploy as much as you want.
-- Data Harmonization: Corteza helps you transform all data into a standardized JSON format, making it easier to create data models for apps and workflows or to federate out.
+- Data Harmonization: Corteza provides a platform for data harmonization.
+It allows you to transform all data into a standardized JSON format to create data models for app and workflows or to federate out.

 ## Links